roshnet/roshnet.github.io/_posts/2020-02-14-lessons-from-hackathon.markdown

 For a background, we were a team of three, each equally good in the required tech.
 Our aim was to build a web application to graphically provide insights to a student's performace in various areas of interest.
-The practical aim, however, targeted school students, thus measuring performace subject-wise.
+The practical aim, however, targeted school students, thus measuring performance subject-wise.

 We didn't have the slightest idea about our app - what shape will it take, how would the UI look, what architecture should we use, what the hell